-Rethinking treatment goals improves results for 'untreatable' anorexicsMay 20th, 2013 in Psychology & Psychiatry /
+Rethinking treatment goals improves results for 'untreatable' anorexicsMay 20, 2013 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Patients with the most severe and dangerous form of chronic anorexia are more likely to make a significant improvement towards recovery and stay in therapy if traditional psychological treatments are re-focused from weight gain to quality of life issues.